 By alternating light and dark colors, similar to Color-and-Weave, you can create a number of patterns.
 In the Western European tradition it is called Pick-and-Pick.
 You can see similar colorwork in weaving techniques throughout the world.
 What makes each tradition unique are the materials, colors, format, additional design elements, and cultural meanings of the designs.

 Weft-faced fabrics are created when the weft entirely covers the warp.
 This creates a dense, sturdy weave structure often used in rugs.
 These fabrics are woven on an open sett and the weft is packed firmly so all you see are the weft yarns.
 This is one of the few weaves where using a strong beat is a good thing!
-You can compact the weft so it covers the warp by just using the rigid heddle or use a tapestry beater or fork to pack the weft further.
-The harder you pack the weft, the clearer the colors and the denser the fabric.
+You can compact the weft so it covers the warp by just using the rigid heddle, or use a tapestry beater or fork to pack the weft further.
+The harder you pack the weft, the clearer the colors and denser the fabric.

 Although we are weaving a mini version, I’ll talk about how to scale these beauties up to weave a full-sized rug.

 Here is the who, what, when, and where info to date: